citp/privacy-policy-historical/l/le/lea/learningstrategies.com.md

 Every time you purchase a product on our web site you will receive order acknowledgment emails, and if applicable, product fulfillment emails.
 If the product you purchase is a teleseminar or other event, you will receive event details via email.

 We want to be very clear: We will not obtain personally-identifying information about you when you visit our site, unless you choose to provide such information to us.

+If you purchase a downloadable product from us:

+When you "checkout" or otherwise "purchase" Learning Strategies Corporation programs or products, you are granted a limited, revocable, non-exclusive, non-transferable license to download or stream such Learning Strategies programs or products to your computer and/or your device(s) solely for your personal non-commercial use.
+You shall not copy, reproduce, distribute or use the Learning Strategies program or product in any other manner.
+You shall not sell, transfer, lease, modify, distribute or publicly perform the Learning Strategies program or product in any manner and you shall not exploit it commercially.
+Do not (A) decompile, disassemble, or reverse engineer the Learning Strategies program or product or attempt to do so; or (B) modify the Learning Strategies program or product or create any derivative works therefrom.

 Will we disclose any personal information we collect to outside parties?